The Expat Advantage International Health Insurance Options

 What deductible (or excess) am I comfortable with?

+This will take into account different levels of cover and your specific needs, also based on your medical history and medical conditions.
 Want to get treated back in your home country around friends and family in the event of an emergency?
-Get a policy with “Emergency Evacuation” coverage.
+Get an emergency cover policy with “Emergency Evacuation” coverage for medical evacuation.
 Thinking about starting a family?
 “Maternity Coverage” would be a good idea.
 Got some troubled teeth?
 Add on some Dental Coverage.
 The optional coverages abound, including chronic condition, psychiatric, optical and more.
 Add in the coverage you feel is necessary – and expect to pay a little more for each addition every month.
+So the cost will depend then on your medical needs.

 Where can I get more information?